whitedevil31/whitedevil31/README.md

 - 👨‍💻 Loves MERN.
 - 💬 Ask me about Web Development.
-- 📚 I’m currently learning AWS.
+- 📚 I’m currently working on DSA && AWS
-- 💡 Have a unique idea ?
+- 💡 Have a idea in mind ?
 Feel free to contact at <a href="mailto:magz311@gmail.com">📫</a>

 <br><br><br>